MIT LEAPS Program

 - Executive Consultant, Levitan & Associates, Inc. Practice areas: renewable energy (wind, solar, fuel cells), fuel/power price forecasting.

-- President and co-Chair of Leadership Committee, Massachusetts Chapter of the Association for Women in Science
+- Co-Chair of Leadership Committee, Massachusetts Chapter of the Association for Women in Science

 Impressions from the LEAPS program